-Susan Oliver, the Training Fund’s Career and College Counselor, is available for appointments in person or over the phone.
-She has a flexible schedule and will meet at a place and time convenient to you.
-Susan has many years of experience in working with adults who are currently attending, or thinking about returning to school.
+The Training Fund’s Career and College Counselor, Susan Oliver is available to provide direction and motivation to members by appointments in “Zoom” virtual meeting rooms or telephone conferencing.
+She has a flexible schedule and will meet during normal working hours on day and time convenient for you.
+Susan has years of experience working with adults who are currently attending or thinking about returning to school.

 Academic Counseling Tips – Ask questions, follow instructions!